 Gabapentin and pregnancy

-Gabapentin is not generally recommended in pregnancy as there is not enough information about whether it's safe for your baby.
+Gabapentin is not generally recommended in pregnancy as there's not enough information about whether it's safe for your baby.

-If you're trying to get pregnant or have become pregnant while taking gabapentin, it is recommended to take a high dose of folic acid (5mg a day).
+If you're trying to get pregnant or have become pregnant while taking gabapentin, it's recommended to take a high dose of folic acid (5mg a day).
 You can get this from your doctor or midwife.

-Ideally you'll take high dose folic acid for 3 months before you start trying to get pregnant and for the first 12 weeks of pregnancy.
-Do not worry if you have not taken it before you get pregnant, but start taking it as soon as possible once you know that you are pregnant.
+Ideally, you'll take high-dose folic acid for 3 months before you start trying to get pregnant and for the first 12 weeks of pregnancy.
+Do not worry if you have not taken it before you get pregnant, but start taking it as soon as possible once you know you're pregnant.
 It helps your baby to grow normally.

 If you take gabapentin around the time of giving birth, your baby may need extra monitoring for a few days after they're born.
 This is because they may have withdrawal symptoms from gabapentin.